 However, it was the launch of Google back in 1996 that really triggered the start of SEO.
 Google was the first search engine that ranked websites based on relevancy and popularity rather than alphabetically (and paid listing), essentially allowing the possibility of SEO.

-There are three key areas that are essential in SEO:
+There are three key areas that are essential in SEO for SaaS businesses:

 - Technical Optimizations: making sure the search engines can ‘crawl’ the website easily and efficiently and properly understand the content of the website.